Pediatric scoliosis: What every parent should know

 What is scoliosis?

 Scoliosis is a deformity where a portion of the spine has a side-to-side curve with an S or C shape.
-Children with scoliosis often look like they have uneven body parts or are leaning to one side.
+Children with scoliosis often look like they have uneven shoulders, back, chest or pelvic crest, or are leaning to one side.

 William Hadden, M.D., is a pediatric spine and orthopedic trauma surgeon at Sanford Orthopedics and Sports Medicine in Sioux Falls, South Dakota.
-He recently joined Sanford Health, and as a specialist in pediatric scoliosis, he has a lot of experience helping parents navigate the treatment process.
+As a specialist in pediatric scoliosis, he has a lot of experience helping parents navigate the treatment process.

 “When an adolescent is growing rapidly, parents might start to notice signs in their children,” said Dr. Hadden.
 “It can be alarming to find scoliosis in your child, but it’s important to remember that it’s almost never an emergency.
 It’s a fixable problem.”